What's next for the 2018 QBs: How Darnold, Mayfield, Allen could take off

 "I would say he's a young version of Cam [Newton] -- not where Cam got to as an MVP, but Cam ran more his first year and I think ran less as he went along."
 Bills GM Brandon Beane, on Josh Allen's running ability.

 This year's Bills could feature four new starters on the offensive line -- free agents Mitch Morse (center), Quinton Spain (guard) and Ty Nsekhe (tackle), and second-round rookie Cody Ford (guard).
-The improvements in that area, Beane believes, will help the run game whether it's LeSean McCoy, veteran newcomer Frank Gore or third-round rookie Devin Singletary carrying the ball.
+The improvements in that area, Beane believes, will help the running game whether it's LeSean McCoy, veteran newcomer Frank Gore or third-round rookie Devin Singletary carrying the ball.
 And that, they hope, will be an immense help to Allen, who led the team in rushing last season with 631 yards.

 "If he's protected and you've got a run game, it's much easier," Beane said.
 "When Josh has been protected and he's been able to set his feet, he's been accurate."